J-Kah/BlockLights_VSCode/README.md

         4. /partition/ folder and all its contents
         5. CMakeLists.txt
         6. partitions.csv
+        7. (optional: if you're using the provided sdkconfig.esp32_c6_n4, put it in the root directory and rename it to just sdkconfig, overwriting the old one.)
     3. Delete the file /main/main.c
 9. Edit the NUM_LEDS and DATA_PIN values in /main/main.cpp to suit your project
 10. In main.cpp, double check "FastLED.addLeds<WS2812B, DATA_PIN, GRB>(leds, NUM_LEDS);" includes your LED type and colour order (GRB or RGB)